section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 Now that we have discussed the theory part, let's implement the bagging algorithm using Python.

 ### Dataset used
-We will use the diabetes dataset to predict is a person is diabetic or not.
+We will use the diabetes dataset to predict if a person is diabetic or not.
 The collected dataset has features such as `Age` and `blood pressure`.
 They help the model to determine if the person is diabetic or not.
 To download the diabetes dataset, click [here](https://drive.google.com/file/d/1d8j3lAmVFbwRpxyAYY2RmFMtFwTOoSAp/view?usp=sharing).

 #### Loading the dataset